 In this blog, I am going to cover a few points on API Management Services in Azure.

 Let us first understand what are the advantages of using APIs, and what API Management is.
 APIs are the most optimized way of sharing data or providing services, where technology is not a limitation.
 It means one can use a Java API for fetching data in .Net application.
 There are many more ways to consume APIs but the major drawback for APIs is that one cannot track the utilization of the APIs or cannot analyze the performance directly.
-Azure API Management is a readymade solution for overcoming these kinds of drawbacks.
+This calls for the need of an API management platform which can help in overcoming such drawbacks.
+Azure API Management is a readymade solution for this.

-Azure API management is a single platform, from where one can publish, analyze and monetize APIs.
-Using API Management one can publish their existing APIs directly from on-premise, cloud or any external server, and it will be available to customers, partners and even to developers within no time.
+Azure API management is a single platform which provides diverse set of API management services which allows to publish, analyze and monetize APIs.
+Using API management platform, one can publish their existing APIs directly from on-premise, cloud or any external server, and it will be available to customers, partners and even to developers within no time.
 It also provides a developer portal, from where any developer either from client side or internally, one can directly view or execute these APIs.
 The developer portal contains an interactive console, using which, these activities are performed.
 This developer portal is fully customizable.

 While consuming an API, another challenge which API consumers generally face is lack of documentation.
 This challenge is also taken care by Azure API Management.
 In this, one can provide documentation at various places while declaring APIs for publishing, like at method, parameters and response.